xjessiex/personal-website/_posts/2019-04-25-jobsearch.md

 H1B status grants up to six years of employment with extension and can be potentially transitioned to a green card.
 {: .notice}

+Updates 2020: I was lucky enough to win H1B lottery this year!
+Finger crossed.

 ## Internship
 For internship, however, hiring an international student would be the same as hiring a domestic one - there is no financial burden on the company.
 For more information, I encourage you to check out the [Frequently Asked Questions section]( https://visaservices.duke.edu/categories/f1/opt) published by Duke Visa Service.
 Please take a closer look at the listed questions:
 - Question #16 - paid vs. unpaid internships